Clean Air campaign

-Engaging with the public, raising awareness and facilitating monitoring of air pollution.
+Engaging with the public and raising awareness of air pollution.

-Activities» Further promote our successful Clean Air Kits, providing community groups and individuals with the tools to learn about the air where they live.
+Activities» Providing community groups and individuals with the tools to learn about the air where they live.

 » Continue building a unique pollution map of the UK, shedding light on unknown pollution hot spots including around sensitive locations.